 Outside of our packaging commitment, we’ve also removed 290 million single use plastic carrier bags from our stores, removed single use plastic in our head offices and have started to roll this out across the cafes in our stores too.

 We know that plastic is unavoidable sometimes, and it’s important that we don’t lose sight of why products are packaged in the first place.
 It’s a fine balance between reducing what we use, but also making sure our products are delivered fresh to our customers and food waste is kept to a minimum.
-For example, when we removed plastic wrap from our swedes, we said we wouldn’t do that for cucumbers yet, because the increase in food waste as a result would be too high.
+For example, when we removed plastic wrap from our swedes, we said we wouldn’t do that for cucumbers yet, because the

 What we have done is embedded into our product designs a simple principle: that we’ll avoid the use of unnecessary plastic without impacting on food waste or shelf life.
 If there is no current viable alternative to plastic, we’ll use the most recyclable materials made from recycled content wherever possible.
 As I committed last year, all of our packaging will be fully recyclable by 2025.

 We don’t currently have all the answers to this – in some areas, there is still no suitable and commercially viable alternative to plastic.
 As such, our partnership with the UK’s leading experts in packaging technology at the Leeds Beckett University Retail Institute will continue to grow, as we work together to find innovative ways to use less plastic.
 In the coming months, we hope to publish their first report into sustainable packaging alternatives.